orenyakobi/lazy/README.md

 Installation
 ----

+* Install with npm: `npm i lazy-loader-lightweight`

 * Install with bower: `bower install lazyloader`

-* Or clone it and add dist/lazy.js to your DOM: `git clone https://github.com/orenyakobi/lazy.git`
+* Or clone it and add dist/lazy.[???].js to your DOM: `git clone https://github.com/orenyakobi/lazy.git`

 Usage
 ----